 The bill aims to enhance the transparency and accountability of the Office of the Corrections Ombuds in Washington State by establishing an advisory council that includes individuals with lived experience, specifically current and formerly incarcerated individuals.
 This council will provide advice and feedback to the ombuds, helping to shape its priorities and ensuring that the needs of incarcerated individuals are addressed.
-The council will consist of 11 members appointed by the governor, reflecting the diversity of the incarcerated population, and will meet at least quarterly.
-Members will receive stipends for their participation, and the council will operate under the Open Public Meetings Act.
+The council will consist of 11 members, including currently incarcerated individuals, formerly incarcerated individuals, family members of incarcerated individuals, and community members with relevant expertise.
+The governor will appoint the council members, who will serve staggered two-year terms and receive stipends for their participation.

 Statutes affected: